 We will be going on field trips throughout the year.
 An additional charge will be incurred to cover the transportation (bus) and any admission fee.
 Permission slips are to be completed before any child can attend.
 In most cases, the center is closed during the time we are away.
 If the permission slip and fees are not returned by the "due date" requested, your child will not be allowed to attend.
 Please pay close attention to those dates.
-Chaperones are invited to attend, admission fee will be charged.
+Chaperones are invited to attend; admission fee will be charged.
 There is NO smoking allowed during our field trips.
 (Indoor or Outdoor).
-First aid kits and a cell phone will be taken with in case of an emergency.
+First aid kits and cell phones will be taken with in case of an emergency.
 Alternate transportation arrangements are handled by the bus company in the event of a stalled vehicle.
+All buses will have properly working seatbelts.